freesewing/freesewing/packages/pattern-bundle/README.md

 Blocks or slopers are basic patterns shapes that you can extend into fully detailed patterns.

  - [brian](https://github.com/freesewing/brian) : A basic body block for menswear, and the basis for many of our menswear patterns.
+ - [bent](https://github.com/freesewing/bent) : A version of [brian](https://github.com/freesewing/brian) with a two-part sleeve, and the and the basis of our menswear coat and jacket patterns.

 ### Menswear